Dana Milbank: Personal life

+In 1993, Milbank married Donna Lynn DePasquale in an interfaith Jewish and Roman Catholic ceremony.
+After that marriage ended in divorce, in 2017 he married Anna Greenberg, daughter of Democratic pollster Stan Greenberg and stepdaughter of Democratic Congresswoman Rosa DeLauro (CT).

 Books

 Milbank is the author of Smash Mouth: Two Years in the Gutter with Al Gore and George W. Bush—Notes from the 2000 Campaign Trail.Homo Politicus: The Strange and Scary Tribes that Run Our Government was published by Random House in January 2008.

 In 2010, Doubleday released Milbank's polemic biography of conservative pundit Glenn Beck: Tears of a Clown: Glenn Beck and the Tea Bagging of America, which a review in Milbank's paper, The Washington Post, said was a "droll, take-no-prisoners account of the nation's most audacious conspiracy-spinner."

 In 2022, Milbank authored The Destructionists: The 25-Year Crack-Up of the Republican Party.

 Political views

 Milbank has stated that his policy on United States presidential elections is to vote for the best candidate who is not on the ballot.
 He voted for John McCain in 2000, Chuck Hagel in 2004, and Michael Bloomberg in 2008.
 He explained that his approach allows him to "go through the exercise of who would be a good president" while avoiding committing to one candidate or another in the race.

 Greg Marx, associate editor of the Columbia Journalism Review, describes Milbank as "extravagantly contrarian".
 New York University journalism professor Jay Rosen wrote of "Milbank's insistence on characterizing political debate as consisting of two unreasonable poles, and himself as a truth-teller caught in the middle — a posture so habitual and inflexible that it has become an ideology".

 Milbank has criticized the growth of the White House Correspondents' Dinner, writing in 2011 that the event "was a minor annoyance for years, when it was a 'nerd prom' for journalists and a few minor celebrities.
 But, as with so much else in this town, the event has spun out of control.
 Now, awash in lobbyist and corporate money, it is another display of Washington's excesses."